ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * Definition of MAX_INDEX for the "Cursor" extension.

 * Handling wrap-around of 'index' when using the "Cursor" extension.

+* Error handling for the case where 'cursor' > MAX_INDEX.

 * Clarified parameter semantics, message content and examples.